tobyqin/blog_hexo/source/coding-256/index.md

 ### Finally

-It is fun, I don't know how many people have solved your puzzle, I am also not sure if I reach the end or not.
+It is fun, I don't know how many people have solved your puzzle, I am also not sure if I reach to the end or not.

 However, have fun in work in life is the most important thing.